Briquette or coal? Which fuel to choose?

 0

 The heating season in Poland lasts roughly half a year.
-During this period, usually between October and April, owners of single-family houses and farms unplugged to the proverbial "thread" face a difficult choice - what to burn?
-The options are many.
-Some fuels tempt with their efficiency and low price, others with their low emissions and ease of sourcing.
-In this comparison, we will take two popu..
+During this period, most often between October and April, owners of single-family houses and farms not connected to the proverbial “line” face a difficult choice – what to burn?
+There are many possibilities.
+Some fuels tempt with efficiency and low price, others with low emissions and ease of acquisition.
+In this comparison, we will take a cl..

 14/03/2025